Why “Working From the Beach” Is the New Hustle Trap

 1. Audit your energy and workload

 Take one week and write down everything you do, both work and life admin.
 You’ll be shocked how much is draining your time and energy.
 Then ask yourself: what could be automated, delegated, or even deleted entirely?
+The goal isn't to find more hours.
+It's to find out where your hours are going.

 2. Design your non-negotiables